-Maybe you've thought about your funeral in detail, right down to what you'd like to wear and which.
+Maybe you've thought about your funeral in detail, right down to what you'd like to wear and which songs you'd like played.
 But if you don't document and share your wishes, who will know?

 Some people discuss their wishes with family or friends, but they don't write them down.
 Others may just choose burial or cremation and think that's all that's needed.
 Grieving family members may not remember what you said you wanted.
 They may disagree about what they think you wanted.
 Planning allows you to confirm every preference and make your choices known to family members.
 By documenting your plans with a funeral home—and letting your family know—you eliminate the confusion and take pressure off your family.

 When you plan ahead, don't forget one all-important detail: Tell your family the name of the funeral home where you made arrangements, so they know whom to contact when the time comes.